zeldi/awesome-python-scientific-audio/mynotes.md

-# Python for Scientific Audio
+# Notes on using python for Audio Signal Processing (DSP)

 The aim of this repository is to create a comprehensive, curated list of python software/tools related and used for scientific research in audio/music applications.